-Their favorite delicacy is the main crops: rice, corn, wheat.
+Their favorite treats are staple crops: rice, corn, wheat.

-These creatures are one of the oldest enemies of mankind: they are mentioned in the Bible and the Qur'an.
-Thus, in the Bible, the invasion of locusts became one of the ten famous “executions of the Egyptians” - the punishments that the Egyptians were subjected to for the oppression of the sons of Israel.
+These creatures are some of the oldest enemies of mankind: they are mentioned in the Bible and the Koran.
+Thus, in the Bible, the plague of locusts became one of the ten famous "executions of the Egyptians" - the punishments to which the Egyptians were subjected for the oppression of the sons of Israel.

 The ancient historian Pliny the Elder tells of 800 thousands of people in the territory of modern Libya, Algeria and Tunisia who died of starvation, which was caused by the locust invasion.

-More recently - in the 1958 year, in Ethiopia - locusts, covering a territory of a thousand square kilometers, destroyed 167 thousand tons of wheat - a volume sufficient to feed a million people for a year.
+Most recently, in 1958, in Ethiopia, locusts, covering an area of a thousand square kilometers, destroyed 167 tons of wheat - enough to feed a million people for a year.

 More moderate regions are at greater risk: insect metabolism accelerates when it gets warmer around, but slows down when it gets too hot, which can be observed in the tropics.

-It is the general warming in Argentina that experts consider the reason for the invasion of the locust of 2016 of the year - the largest in 60 of years.
+It is the general warming in Argentina that experts believe the cause of the 2016 locust infestation - the largest in 60 years.

 Further higher faster